 All of these features are easy accessible via the bike computer’s simple touchscreen interface.

 The screen displays basic directional arrows for smooth navigation that makes locating the most important information quick and easy!

-At a little over $400, this bike computer is a bit expensive, but it is worth it.
-The Garmin Edge 810 GPS Bike Computer has more features and the easiest to use bike computer on the market.
+Costing almost $300, this bike computer is a bit expensive, but it is worth it.
+The Garmin Edge 810 GPS Bike Computer has more features and one the easiest to use bike computers on the market.

 Features of the Garmin Edge 810:

 - Garmin Custom Maps and BirdsEye Satellite Imagery

 - Live-tracking, instant upload and ride sharing capabilities

 You won’t have to worry about manually keeping track of your riding data, or keeping separate logs.
 This bike computer does all the work for you!